I can trace almost every single breakthrough in my business back to my mastermind group.

 The Tornado Method came out of my mastermind group

-Last year I started developing the business accelerator framework.
-I never would have developed the Tornado Method if Carrie hadn’t scribbled this during one of our meetings:
+The inspiration for what is now known as the Tornado Method came from one of our mastermind meetings.
+I never would have developed the Tornado Method if Carrie hadn't scribbled this during one of our meetings:

 That insight and support led to the Tornado Method - and look where we are today.